xaxxon/v8toolkit/README.md

     c->run("x = 4; println(x);"); // prints 4
     printf("%d\n", x); // also prints 4

 This works very similarly to the add_function method above.
 Give it a name and the variable to expose and JavaScript now has access to it.
+If the variable is const, the setter will (check the code - it will either no-op or throw an exception.
+I haven't decided).

 #### Using STL containers

 Many common STL containers are supported and behave in a fairly intuitive manner.
 If the container acts mostly like an array, it is turned into an array when passed back to JavaScript.
-If the container acts more like an associatie array (key/value pairs), it is turned into a javascript object.
+If the container acts more like an associatie array/hash/dictionary (key/value pairs), it is turned into a plain javascript object.

     std::vector<int> make_three_element_vector(int i, int j, int k) {
         return std::vector{i,j,k};